urbinek/fail2mtblock/README.md

 find something.

-Solution for that was using simple TCP mechanism of RST reply, which is standard server reply that mean "There is no service here, go away"
+Solution for that was using simple TCP mechanism of RST reply, which is standard server reply that mean `There is no service here, go away`

-Also we can use UDP mechanism of ICMP reset host unreachable, which is standard router reply that mean "There is no host here, go away"
+Also we can use UDP mechanism of ICMP reset host unreachable, which is standard router reply that mean `There is no host here, go away`

 And because boot-nets tends to be surprisingly well written and optimal, after some RST/ICMP messages are just stopping probing.